-- (a) Any adverse effects of the activity in terms of: - (i) Noise, vibration and lighting from vehicles entering and leaving the site or adjoining road, which is incompatible with

-- (ii) Loss of privacy - (iii) Level of traffic congestion or reduction in levels of traffic safety which are inconsistent with the classification of the adjoining road. - (iv) Pedestrian safety in the vicinity of the activity. - (v) Any cumulative effect of traffic generation from the activity in conjunction with traffic generation from other activities in the vicinity. - (b) The ability to mitigate any adverse effects of the additional traffic generation such as through the location and design of vehicle crossings, parking and loading areas or through the provision of screening and other factors which may reduce the effect of the additional traffic generation, such as infrequency of the activity, or limited total time over which the traffic movements occur. - (c) Any adverse effects of the proximity or bulk of the buildings, in terms of visual dominance by buildings of the outlook from adjoining sites and buildings, which is out of character with the local environment. - (d) Any adverse effects of the proximity or bulk of the buildings, in terms of loss of access to daylight on adjoining sites. - (e) The ability to provide adequate opportunities for garden and tree plantings around buildings. - (f) The extent to which any proposed buildings will be compatible with the scale of other buildings in the surrounding area and will not result in visual domination as a result of building coverage which is out of character with the local environment. - (g) The ability to provide adequate vehicle parking and manoeuvring space on site.
+- (a) Any adverse effects of the activity in terms of: - (i) Noise, vibration and lighting from vehicles entering and leaving the site or adjoining road, which is incompatible with the levels acceptable in a low-density residential environment. - (ii) Loss of privacy - (iii) Level of traffic congestion or reduction in levels of traffic safety which are inconsistent with the classification of the adjoining road. - (iv) Pedestrian safety in the vicinity of the activity. - (v) Any cumulative effect of traffic generation from the activity in conjunction with traffic generation from other activities in the vicinity. - (b) The ability to mitigate any adverse effects of the additional traffic generation such as through the location and design of vehicle crossings, parking and loading areas or through the provision of screening and other factors which may reduce the effect of the additional traffic generation, such as infrequency of the activity, or limited total time over which the traffic movements occur. - (c) Any adverse effects of the proximity or bulk of the buildings, in terms of visual dominance by buildings of the outlook from adjoining sites and buildings, which is out of character with the local environment.